luiscruz/course_sustainableSE/2026/p1_measuring_software/g22_zip.md

 * stdout/stderr in a log file (`raw/run_k.log`)
 * wall-clock runtime (`wall_time_s`) measured by the Python orchestrator

-We use an EnergiBridge sampling interval of 100 µs to capture finer details of energy consumption.
+We use an EnergiBridge sampling interval of 100 µs, which is the default.
+This interval provides sufficient detail for our short-duration runs, capturing energy fluctuations.
 After each run, the script parses the EnergiBridge CSV and computes per-column deltas between the first and last recorded values for numeric counters.
 This helps in eliminating noise from transient power fluctuations and system stabilization effects.

 ### Bias Mitigation and Experimental Protocol

-A key motivation for our protocol is Cruz’s observation that software energy measurements can be strongly affected by thermal state, background processes, and temporal drift [11].
+A key motivation for our protocol is the observation made by L. Cruz (2021) [11] that software energy measurements can be strongly affected by thermal state, background processes, and temporal drift [11].
 To reduce these sources of bias, the runner implements the following controls.

-#### Warm-up runs
+1.  **Warm-up runs**

 Before recording measurements, the script performs **3 warm-up runs** for each condition and language.
 These warm-up runs are discarded their purpose is to reduce **cold-start effects** by allowing the system to stabilize thermally.

-#### Repeated measurements
+2. **Repeated measurements**

-We measure each condition 30 times, as recommended by Cruz [11], in order to achieve statistically significant results.
+We measure each condition 30 times, as recommended by L. Cruz (2021) [11], in order to achieve statistically significant results.

-#### Rest between runs
+3.  **Rest between runs**

-We use rest periods of 60 seconds after each measured run, again, as recommended by Cruz [11].
+We use rest periods of 60 seconds after each measured run, again, as recommended by L. Cruz (2021) [11].

-#### Shuffled execution order

-Within each dataset-operation group, runs are executed in blocks, with each language being run exactly once per block.
+4.  **Shuffled execution order**

-The language order is shuffled using a deterministic random seed.
-As Cruz [11] notes, shuffling the order of execution reduces the risk of confounding effects, thus making our comparisons more reliable.
+The language order is shuffled using a deterministic random seed, because, as L. L. Cruz (2021) [11] notes, shuffling the order of execution reduces the risk of confounding effects, thus making our comparisons more reliable.

 ### Manual Controls and Remaining Sources of Bias